 For a more complete overview of FPV system and antenna, make sure to check out our tutorials:

-5.8Ghz Directional Antenna in General
+5.8Ghz Directional Antennas in General

-This is a 5.8GHz 12dbi Helical antenna.
-Helical for 5.8GHz FPV system is quite small, and can be mounted on the FPV goggles directly.
-But the more turns you have, the longer it gets, so it’s not as compact as the patch antenna.
+For example this is a 7-turn 5.8GHz 12dbi Helical antenna.
+Helical for 5.8GHz FPV system could be made relatively small, and can be mounted on FPV goggles directly.
+But the higher gain ones tend to be quite long and bulky.